bigman73/jay-gee-eff/README.md

     5. Remove nodes
     6. Remove edges
     7. Lookup nodes by id
-    8. Lookup edges by source and target nodes, with optional edge label
+    8. Lookup edges by source and target nodes, with optional edge relation
-    9. [Coming soon]
+    9. Update node properties and meta data
-        1. Update node and edge properties, meta data
+    10. TODO: Update edge properties and meta data
 2. Save in-memory graphs into a 100% compatible JGF JSON file
 3. Load a JGF JSON file into memory
 4. Validate JGF JSON files, for syntax (JGF schema) and semantics (invalid nodes and edges)